|Title||Start Date & Time||End Date & Time|

 OIT provisions a PIN (4-digit alphanumeric code) to students that do not provide Social Security Numbers to the university.
 This PIN is used in conjunction with other personal information to activate IdentiKey accounts in Identity Manager.
 Students receive their PIN via email from OIT to the email address listed with the Admission’s office.
 For PIN inquiries, contact the IT Service Center.

-Some CU Boulder faculty, staff, and students utilize other OIT servers such as spot.colorado.edu and rintintin.colorado.edu for web page hosting.
-Email can be accessed through an email program such as Outlook, or through a secure terminal program called Pine.
-Learn more about about these accounts.
+Some CU Boulder faculty, staff, and students utilize legacy OIT servers such as spot.colorado.edu and rintintin.colorado.edu for web page hosting.
+Learn more about web hosting.